 Either advertising needs to be replaced completely or the way of advertising has to be changed.
 If we go with the latter one, we need to be more real and authentic with our beliefs and our doings in order to be a millennial-friendly brand.

 With a whole generation changing, everything has changed.
+You can measure brand awareness before it as well.
 There was a time when TV, radio, and newspapers were the widest and the most effective mediums of marketing.
 With the advent of technology and rise of the internet, the scenario completely changed.
 According to a survey, the current picture is that 62% of millennials would not be motivated to buy after watching a TV commercial, instead, they are more likely to become customers if they are engaged on social media.
 Another survey says 33% millennials rely on blogs for product reviews and recommendations.